Counter-Reformation: Council of Trent

 The council, by virtue of its actions, repudiated the pluralism of the secular Renaissance that had previously plagued the Church: the organization of religious institutions was tightened, discipline was improved, and the parish was emphasized.
 The appointment of bishops for political reasons was no longer tolerated.
 In the past, the large landholdings forced many bishops to be "absent bishops" who at times were property managers trained in administration.
 Thus, the Council of Trent combated "absenteeism", which was the practice of bishops living in Rome or on landed estates rather than in their dioceses.
 The Council of Trent gave bishops greater power to supervise all aspects of religious life.
 Zealous prelates, such as Milan's Archbishop Carlo Borromeo (1538–1584), later canonized as a saint, set an example by visiting the remotest parishes and instilling high standards.

 Index Librorum Prohibitorum

 The 1559–1967 Index Librorum Prohibitorum was a directory of prohibited books which was updated twenty times during the next four centuries as books were added or removed from the list by the Sacred Congregation of the Index.
 It was divided into three classes.
 The first class listed heretical writers, the second class listed heretical works, and the third class listed forbidden writings which were published without the name of the author.
 The Index was finally suspended on 29 March 1967.

 Roman Catechism

-The 1566 Roman Catechism was an attempt to educate the clergy.
+The 1566 Roman Catechism provided material in Latin to help the clergy catechize in the vernacular.